 What’s the Difference Between an MSDS and an SDS?

-The difference is more than just the “M” at the beginning.
+The difference between the old MSDS and the new SDS is more than just the “M” at the beginning.
 While MSDSs could follow any number of different formats, and could include different kinds of information with different levels of detail, the SDS format is much stricter.
 An SDS is made up of sixteen sections, each of which must include specific information using a standardized classification method.

 There is likely to be a lot of overlap between an MSDS and an SDS for a given chemical.
 For instance, a flammable liquid will probably have its flash point noted on both forms.
 But converting from MSDS to SDS may not be easy.

-Not all of the details that are required for an SDS may have been included on the old MSDS.
-Because there are dozens of ways to organize an MSDS, it may take a careful reading to even find out what details are missing!
+Not all of the details required for an SDS may have been included on the old MSDS.
+Because there are dozens of ways to organize an MSDS, it may take a careful reading to find out which details are missing.